Legislative Incentives for Future Excellence (LIFE) Scholarships

 Dropping below Full-Time or Withdrawing

 If you are receiving the LIFE Scholarship, or any other financial aid, dropping below full-time status or withdrawing completely, may affect your eligibility to receive aid.
 Under some circumstances, withdrawing from the University may require you to repay part or all of any financial aid received.
-Before taking this action, you should contact the Office of Revenue and Receivables (G-08 Sikes Hall) to determine the effect on your financial obligations.
+Before taking this action, you should contact the Student Financial Services Office (G-08 Sikes Hall) to determine the effect on your financial obligations.

 LIFE GPA Location

-Under "My Financial Aid - This Period," on your SISweb account you will be able to view your current LIFE GPA.
+Under the SC LIFE Scholarship GPA link on your iROAR account, you will be able to calculate your current LIFE GPA.

 Frequently Asked Questions [here]